 - Practice yoga.
-Results from one study found that practicing yoga can reduce pain and increase grip strength in people with CTS.
+Results from found that practicing yoga can reduce pain and increase grip strength in people with CTS.
 More research is needed, though, especially to understand the benefits for pregnancy-related CTS.

 - Get physical therapy.
 Myofascial release therapy may reduce CTS-related pain and increase hand function.
 This is a type of massage to reduce tightness and shortness in ligaments and muscles.